theresaluu/BEWDiful_Students/01_Setup/slides/slides_01.md

 ##Command Line
 ###Why Work Like A Developer?

-*	Its faster
+* Its Fast!
 	*	Working with keyboard increases your speed.
 The mouse slows you down.
 	*	You are always typing when coding, staying in the environment is faster.

 * Its Cool!
-	*	Impress your friends as you navigate the computer by only using your keyboard.
+	*	Impress your friends as you navigate the computer using your keyboard.
 ---